 It’s not that easy to rank free VPNs since if we were to change our criteria a bit, we could end up with a different ranking or even other services may show up in the top 3 list.
 As for now, we are quite certain about the first two positions, though; however, the bronze medalist free VPN for Windows 7, 8, 8.1, and 10 could be replaced by a few other choices.
 So, here’s what you can protect yourself with on the virtual highway if you don’t see why you should spend money on a premium VPN service just yet.

-How about a free service that comes with unlimited bandwidth?
+How about a free VPN for Windows that comes with unlimited data?
 Yep, no data limit whatsoever.
 This is one of the main reasons that make ProtonVPN our number 1 pick for Windows as it was also the gold medalist free VPN for Android, too.
 The other main reason is, of course, its great level of online security and privacy thanks to its features (e.g., the kill switch) and encryptions used.

 Of course, it’s not all a bed of roses since you can only use 3 servers with 1 device for free and torrenting is not really possible without the dedicated servers.
 As we have said, there are always limitations, i.e., a price to pay for a free VPN service.
 Still, we believe that ProtonVPN is certainly worth a try if you want the best possible quality service in the free category.